stevenworthington/dss-powersim/docs/01_canned.md

 ## Canned routines

 In some research designs, it can be an important step to calculate *a priori* statistical power.
 We use statistical power to determine the probability we can detect an effect of a given size, if such an effect does in fact exist.
+Or, equivalently, the probability of rejecting the null hypothesis when it is false.
 Researchers typically want to know the sample size required to reject a null hypothesis at a given power level, or alternatively, calculate power when sample size is fixed.

 In some situations, such as a randomized controlled trial with two groups, we can use a formula to calculate the sample size required to reject a null hypothesis.
 We will use an example to show how we do this.
 For instance, when we plan to perform a test of an hypothesis comparing the proportions of successes of tossing coins of faces in two independent populations, we would specify the following null and alternative hypotheses, respectively:
 $$